azeltov/Cortana-Intelligence-Suite-Industry-Solution-How-To-Guides/Marketing/Personalized Offers/README.md

 your storage account.
 If this is the case, you will need to create a second storage account.
 -	Click on ***Create an ML Workspace***

-Now that we have a workspace to work within, we can copy over the required experiment from the Gallery.
+Now that we have a workspace in which to work, we can copy over the required experiment from the Gallery.

 -	Navigate to ***studio.azureml.net*** and log into your account
 -	Navigate to the experiment [Personalized Offers for Online Retail Recommendation Model](https://gallery.cortanaintelligence.com/Experiment/Personalized-Offers-for-Online-Retail-Recommendation-Model-v1-Predictive-Exp-1)

 -	Click the ***Open in Studio button***.
--	In the dialog Copy experiment from Gallery, choose appropriate South Central US and the workspace we created earlier that you would like to copy it into.
+-	In the dialog Copy experiment from Gallery, choose South Central US and the workspace we created earlier that you would like to copy it into.
 Click the ***check*** button.
 -	This process may take a minute, but the experiment will open in the requested workspace.
 -	Click ***RUN*** at the bottom of the page.
 This step will take several minutes to finish and all objects in the graph will have a check box on them to indicate they have run.
--	Click ***DEPLOY WEB SERVICE*** at the bottom of the page to create the Azure Web Service associated with the experiment.
-When completed the browser will redirect to the web service home page.
+-	Click ***DEPLOY WEB SERVICE [New]*** at the bottom of the page to create the Azure Web Service associated with the experiment.
+-	Enter *personaloffers[UI][N]* as the Web Service Name.
+-	Select *Create new...* for Price Plan
+-	Enter *personaloffers[UI][N}]plan* as the Plan Name.
+-	Click the ***Standard DevTest*** box to select it.
+-	Click the ***Deploy*** button.
+-	When completed the browser will redirect to the web service home page.
-	-	The web service home page can also be found clicking the ***WEB SERVICES*** button on the left menu of the ***studio.azureml.net*** page once logged in.
+	-	The web service home page can also be found by going to ***services.azureml.net*** page once logged in.
+-	Click ***Use Web Service***.
--	Copy the ***API key*** from the web service home page and add it to the appropriate section in the ***ConnectionInformation.txt*** file.
+-	Copy the ***Primary key*** from the web service home page and paste it in the ***API Key*** section in the ***ConnectionInformation.txt*** file.
 You will need this information later.
--	Click the link ***REQUEST/RESPONSE*** under the ***API HELP PAGE*** section.
-On the REQUEST/RESPONSE help page, copy the Request URI under the Request section and add it to the ConnectionInformation.txt file as you will need this information later.
+-	Copy the ***Request-Response*** URI and add it to the ***ConnectionInformation.txt*** file as you will need this information later.
 Copy only the URI part https:.../execute ignoring the URI parameters starting with ? .

 ## 6. Configure the data generator desktop application
 Now that we have the event hub, stream analytics, and machine learning web service configured, we can configure the event generator and begin pushing data into our pipeline.

--	Navigate to the hard disk location where the project was unzipped.
+-	Navigate to the hard disk location where the project was cloned or unzipped.
--	Go into the ***Personalized Offers Data Generator*** directory and start the *Generator.exe* application.
+-	Go into the ***Data Generator*** directory and start the *Generatorw.exe* application.
+	- Note that if you have File Name Extensions turned off (the default in Windows), the file *Generatorw.exe.config* will appear as *Generatorw.exe*.
+In this case the correct executable file will appear as just *Gereratorw*.
 -	In the left side of the application enter the event hub name, the event hub connection string, the AML endpoint URI, and the AML API key that were collected earlier.
 -	Click the ***Save Configuration Changes*** button.
 -	Click the green ***Start*** button.